HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="has-title-meta.png",
   caption="Title tag and Meta descriptions.", description="A column chart with the percentage of pages containing a title tag and meta description.
-98% of pages have a title and 71% of pages have a meta description.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1299529015&format=interactive", sheets_gid="1564568239", sql_file="seo-stats.sql"
+98% of pages have a title and 71% of pages have a meta description and it is the same on desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1299529015&format=interactive", sheets_gid="1564568239", sql_file="seo-stats.sql"